nicola-lunghi/PySwitch/README.md

 # PySwitch MIDI Controller Firmware

-This project provides a custom firmware for CircuitPy Microcontroller based MIDI controllers.
+This project provides an open source firmware for CircuitPy Microcontroller based MIDI controllers.
 It can control devices via MIDI based on a generic configuration script.
 Features are:

 - Program (Foot)switches to send MIDI messages.
 Each switch can do multiple actions.